Coupling Designs for Randomized Experiments with Complex Treatments: Asymptotics and Inference

 \end{thm}

-We have $\maxraten(\giid, \sreg) = 1$, so the LHS and RS coupling designs dominate the iid design in a minimax sense over $\sreg$ when $\bar \eta / k < q_0$, which holds for large enough $k$.
+For the iid coupling $\giid$, we have $\maxraten(\giid, \sreg) = 1$, so the LHS and RS coupling designs dominate the iid design in a minimax sense over $\sreg$ when $\bar \eta / k < q_0$, which holds for large enough $k$.
 Intuitively, this is because iid randomization has no way of exploiting the structure imposed on the influence functions by $\sreg$.
 Moreover, after ruling out arbitrarily non-smooth functions $\si(\cdot)$, rotation sampling $G=$ RS is uniformly $\rootn$-consistent over $\sreg$ even as $k \to \infty$.